 The Jewish quarter is located within the walking distance to Rynek.
 It’s a place you need to visit while in Krakow.

-Some say that Kazimierz and Rynek is one huge city center of Krakow.
+Some say that Kazimierz and Rynek are one huge city center of Krakow.
 These places are different though.
-They have different architecture and atmosphere.
+They have different architecture and atmospheres.

 Here are some of the best things to do in the Kazimierz area of Krakow: